Copyright, SAS Institute

 Some other engine possibilities are:

-The detailed information provided in the SAFS Keywords XML and the primary SAFS Reference is similarly encapsulated as Java functions and JavaDoc for each supported SAFS keyword.
+The detailed information provided in the SAFS Reference is encapsulated into Java functions with JavaDoc.
 Thus, the Java IDE is able to present this information to the developer in a context-sensitive manner via the auto-complete, tooltips and popups they already know.
 Every SAFS command is available as a "callable" function.
 Documentation for commands, component types, available functions, and parameters are available in the IDE, as shown below.

 Integrating with other non-JSAFS assets:

-The JSAFSDriver main(String args) sourcecode can also act as an example since it is a functional self-test of the class itself:
+The JSAFSDriver (Src) main(String args) sourcecode can also act as an example since it is a functional self-test of the class itself: